Commerce upgrade overview

 - Themes (change the look and feel of your storefront and Admin)

 - Language packages (localize the storefront and Admin)

 The way you upgrade (that is, patch) the Magento application depends on how you installed it:

-- Magento Open Source and Magento Commerce: If you used Composer to install the Magento application or the command line.
+- Magento Open Source and Adobe Commerce: If you used Composer to install the Magento application.